MemoryDB API and interface VPC endpoints (AWS PrivateLink) - Amazon MemoryDB

-Instances in your VPC don't need public IP addresses to communicate with MemoryDB for Redis API endpoints.
+Instances in your VPC don't need public IP addresses to communicate with MemoryDB API endpoints.
 Your instances also don't need public IP addresses to use any of the available MemoryDB API operations.
-Traffic between your VPC and MemoryDB for Redis doesn't leave the Amazon network.
+Traffic between your VPC and MemoryDB doesn't leave the Amazon network.
 Each interface endpoint is represented by one or more elastic network interfaces in your subnets.
 For more information on elastic network interfaces, see Elastic network interfaces in the Amazon EC2 User Guide.

 After you create an interface VPC endpoint, if you enable private DNS hostnames for the endpoint, the default MemoryDB endpoint (https://memorydb.Region.amazonaws.com.rproxy.goskope.com) resolves to your VPC endpoint.
 If you do not enable private DNS hostnames, Amazon VPC provides a DNS endpoint name that you can use in the following format: